lquvatexas/lquvatexas.github.io/research.md

 I develop methods for jointly analyzing multivarite time series data (e.g., transcripts, proteins, metabolomics, clinical test, neuroimaging, human motion capture, etc.) and for examining the dynamic dependency among them.
 Particularly, extracting the shared and view-specific dynamic latent embeddings of the complex multimodal data.
 This leads to more powerful and interpertable understanding the hidden truths.

-Meanwhile, by further examining different hidden subgroups, we can see a more comprehensive view of the entire population.
+Meanwhile, by further examining different hidden subgroups, we can see a more comprehensive view of the entire population and deliver personalized treatment to cure the rare disease.

 ### Talks: